 10. If problems persist on the underside, loosen bobbin tension.
 Turn the bobbin case screw counter-clockwise to loosen.
 (See cautions in tip 7.)

 Need more machine stitching advice?
-Check out Susan's DVD, and also be sure to download our FREE eBook, Free Motion Quilting-How to Make a Quilt: 67 Machine Stitching Tips and Motifs, with tutorials from master quilters Robbi Joy Eklow and Frieda Anderson.
+Check out Susan's DVD, and also be sure to download our FREE eBook, Free Motion Quilting-81 Free-motion Machine Quilting Techniques and Tips, with tutorials from master quilters Robbi Joy Eklow and Frieda Anderson.